tonyYSaliba/Software-Fault-Injector/README.md

 2- Enter the number of error injections to be performed

-3- You will get the responces of all the tests:
+3- You will get the responces of all the tests, this is the output:

-tid: Thread Id (the number of threads that were executing)
+**tid**: Thread Id (the number of threads that were executing)

-halt: 0 or 1 if there was any halt, if we choose opcode as the injection type then program will enter to the hung mode
+**halt**: 0 or 1 if there was any halt, if we choose opcode as the injection type then program will enter to the hung mode

-sdc: 0 or 1 if there was silent data corruption code, error, singno: if the program was crashed or not if code:0, error:0, singno:0 and no: Unknown signal -> program executed successfuly
+**sdc**: 0 or 1 if there was silent data corruption

-if code:1, error:1, singno:with different numbers and no: fault explanation -> program executed successfuly
+**code, error, singno**: if the program was crashed or not **code:0, error:0, singno:0 and no: Unknown signal ** -> program executed successfuly **code:1, error:1, singno:with different numbers and no: fault explanation ** -> program executed successfuly

 #### Debugging by entering the lines
 1- Enter the name of the program that you want to debug: